Hxxxz0/Free-T2m/README.md

 ### Notes:
 - **FID ↓**: Lower values indicate better performance.
 - **R-Precision ↑**: Higher values (top1, top2, top3) indicate better alignment between text prompts and generated motion.
-- **Diversity →**: Higher values indicate the generated motions are closer to the diversity of real human motion.

 This table highlights the **SOTA performance** of Free-T2M, particularly with **Free-StableMoFusion**, across all metrics.

 ---